|

 my Wing Chun ?

-Many students ask if there are any excercises that can enhance
+Many students ask if there are any exercises that can enhance

 their skill and speed up their journey along the Wing Chun path.
 The answer to

-however you must weigh the time spent increasing only your fitness with
+however you must balance the time spent increasing only your fitness in a gym

-increasing your skill and experience of the techniques that are contained
+your skill and experience of the techniques that are contained within the Wing

-within the system.
-Surely if you want a fast and powerful punch the best way to
+Chun system.
+Logic dictates that if you want a fast and powerful punch the best

-achieve one is to practice that punch so that you can build and hone the
+way to achieve one is to practice that punch, so that you can build and hone

-muscles and tendons that you need to execute that punch ~ if you want to learn
+the muscles and tendons that you need to execute that punch.
+If you want to

-how to swim, the only way is to actually get into the water.
-This is true of
+learn how to swim, the only way is to actually get into the water.
+This is true

 Do you enter competitions ?